CHT2531/js-dom-recap/notes.md

 <div id="content"></div>
 ```

+### Removing multiple elements

-Again we can use a loop to remove multiple child elements
+We can use a *while* loop to remove multiple child elements

 HTML